Let Me Love You (Mario song): Music video

 The music video for "Let Me Love You" features graffiti works.

 The "Let Me Love You" music video was filmed at studios in Brooklyn, New York in September 2004.
 It was directed by Little X. The video starts with the singer talking with his friends about his new haircut.
 The video then transitions into a room with a red and white graffiti of two samurais, where Mario is by himself doing boxing training.
-He then sees through the room's window the girl he's attracted to being upset with his boyfriend.
+He then sees through the room's window the girl he's attracted to being upset and uncomfortable with his friend.
 The video continues with different scenes of Mario dancing, alone or with backup dancers, on various sets.
 The clip ends with scenes of the singer dancing passionately with his love interest.